Learn more about Charleston epidemics at one of the links below:

-Since the first documented case of the COVID-19 virus arrived in the United States last January, Charlestonians have had to largely restructure how we live our everyday lives.
+Since the first documented case of the COVID-19 virus arrived in the United States in January 2020, Charlestonians have had to largely restructure how we live our everyday lives.
 Though living within the restrictions and fear of a pandemic is not an everyday occurence here in the Holy City, history reminds us that it is far from the first time Charlestonians have faced the challenge of a highly contagious, widespread and deadly disease.

 And so, throughout its history of periodic epidemic outbreaks and more common, but less widespread endemic surges, Charlestonians have faced many major life-threatening illnesses in the past.
 The worst among them occured in 1697, 1699, 1738, 1760, 1858 and 1918.